 The association’s first training of Accredited Consultants occurred in 2010, assisted by Dr Sandi Richmond from UK who conducts consultant training for EMDR Europe.
 The following year the Australian Association formed an Accreditation and Standards Committee under the direction of Phil Nottingham.

 By 2013 the association had started to revive it’s membership.
 Pam Brown completed her term as President in 2013, handing the reins to Graham Taylor, who also took on the role as Treasurer.
-From 2014 to the present the association has grown very strongly, from a membership of just over 100 to our current membership (March 2024) of over 2210.
+From 2014 to the present the association has grown very strongly, from a membership of just over 100 to our current membership (November 2024) of over 2430.
 In the last few years the Association has mounted a series of webinars for members, and conducted an annual conference.
 Our conference presenters have been Ad de Jongh (2016), Robert Miller (2017) and Joany Spierings (2018).

 The Association has supported the EMDR Research Foundation by matching member donations, and we have also funded Australian research into the application of EMDR in remote Aboriginal communities, and in the treatment of depression.
 We now have a substantial research budget to support Australian researchers.